LaunchCodeEducation/intro-to-programming-csharp/src/chapters/booleans-and-conditionals/nested-conditionals.rst

 ====================

 We can write code with more complex branching behavior by combining conditionals and, in particular, by nesting conditionals.

-Let's see how this works by tackling the following problem.
+Let's see how thisworks by tackling the following problem.

 .. admonition:: Example